Cyanotype Kit (200ml/400ml)

 H319: Causes serious eye irritation.

-H335: May irritate the respiratory tract.
+H335: May cause respiratory irritation.

 Manufacturer: